 In August 2018 we welcomed Dr. Zbyšek Mošna.
 He is a researcher at the Department of Aeronomy, Institute of Atmospheric Physics (IAP), Czech Academy of Sciences.
 He holds M.Sc.
 (2006) and Ph.D.
 (2014) degrees in Physics from Charles University, Prague, Czech Republic.
 His expertise is in the ionosphere/space weather research, including: ionospheric wave activity, thermosphere-ionosphere coupling, solar effects on the atmosphere and ionosphere, ionospheric storms and irregularities, ground-based ionospheric sounding measurements, etc. During the visit, the work has been focused on researching the temporal and spatial distribution of the sporadic E layer over Europe by means of vertical and oblique ionospheric sounding with the Dourbes and other European DPS-4D digital sounders.Honour: Outstanding Paper Award for Young Scientists, Dr. Tobias Verhulst (July 2018) (Acknowledgement)

 The COSPAR Bureau has awarded an Oustanding Paper Award for Young Scientists, awarded every two years, to Dr. T. Verhulst for the paper “High-resolution ionospheric observations and modeling over Belgium during the solar eclipse of 20 March 2015 including first results of ionospheric tilt and plasma drift measurements,” published in Advances in Space Research vol. 11.
 Advances in Space Research (ASR) is the official scientific journal of the Committee on Space Research (COSPAR), a Scientific Committee of the International Council for Science (ICSU).
-Advances in Space Research covers all areas of space research including: space studies of the Earth's surface, meteorology, climate, planets and small bodies of the solar system, upper atmospheres, ionospheres and magnetospheres of the Earth and planets including reference atmospheres, space plasmas in the solar system, astrophysics from space, life sciences as related to space, fundamental physics in space, space weather, earth observations of space phenomena, etc. The award will be conferred at the forthcoming (COSPAR General Assembly) in Pasadena, California, and published in the COSPAR information bulletin, Space Research Today.
+Advances in Space Research covers all areas of space research including: space studies of the Earth's surface, meteorology, climate, planets and small bodies of the solar system, upper atmospheres, ionospheres and magnetospheres of the Earth and planets including reference atmospheres, space plasmas in the solar system, astrophysics from space, life sciences as related to space, fundamental physics in space, space weather, earth observations of space phenomena, etc. The award was conferred at the 2018 COSPAR General Assembly in Pasadena, California, and published in the COSPAR information bulletin, Space Research Today.

 New Project: Warning and Mitigation Technologies for Traveling Ionospheric Disturbances (Tech-TIDE) (November 2017)